 - the conduct of the activity will be reviewed at timely intervals.

 The IRB or ERC may pass judgment on research design, but only to the extent that such design affects the rights or well-being of human participants.
 In analyzing the risk/benefit ratio of a research activity, both the stated goals and the scientific merit of the research will be considered.

 Research covered by this policy that has been approved by the IRB or ERC may be subject to further review and approval or disapproval by officials of the institution.
 However, those officials may not approve the research if it has not been approved by the IRB or ERC.

 According to federal regulations, IRBs are charged only with the protection of human research participants.
 As such, it is not within the IRB's (or ERC's) purview to protect investigators or members of the research team.
-Faculty supervisors or sponsors (also called advisors) are responsible for making sure that students do not put themselves in dangerous situations while conducting research.
+For research conducted by students, faculty advisors (also called sponsors) are responsible for making sure that students do not put themselves in dangerous situations while conducting research.

-No research activities, such as participant recruitment, enrollment, the consent process, data collection or data analysis, may begin until official IRB or ERC approval has been granted.
+No research activities, such as subject recruitment, enrollment, the consent process, data collection or data analysis, may begin until official IRB or ERC approval has been granted.

 Members of the research team (principal investigator, co-investigators, sponsors/advisors, research assistants, etc.) may not enroll in their own projects as subjects.